janfaracik/proposals/cards/proposal.md

 > Does the layout adapt to different screen sizes automatically?

 Yes, cards and their contents should scale to different screen sizes.

+> How would X look in this format?

+If you're curious about how a certain feature might look, let me know and I'll prototype something :)